top of page

 The best way to prevent dental decay is by brushing your teeth thoroughly twice a day with fluoride toothpaste, making sure that you brush the inner, outer and biting surfaces of your teeth.
 Using 'interdental' brushes, or dental floss also helps remove plaque and food from between your teeth and where they meet the gums.
 These are the areas where an ordinary toothbrush can't reach.
 Along with these preventive home cares you should visit your dentist every 6 months for a through oral health check-up.

 There are a number of reasons why you might get your teeth whitened.
 Everyone is different; and just as our hair and skin colour vary, so do our teeth.
 Very few people have brilliant- white teeth, and our teeth can also become more discoloured as we get older.
-Your teeth can also be stained on the surface by food and drinks such as tea, coffee, red wine and blackcurrant.
-Smoking can also stain teeth.
-'Calculus' or tartar can also affect the colour of your teeth.
-Some people may have staining under the surface, which can be caused by certain antibiotics or tiny cracks in the teeth which take up stains.

 This mode of treatment has solely been developed to lighten teeth in a simple and comfortable manner.
 It can bring about a dramatic change in almost everyone's smile by changing a dull smile and yellow teeth to a bright smile with white teeth.
 The advantages of teeth bleaching are as follows:-